nexi-intra/intra-docs/docs/apps/koksmat/commands/add.md

 # `koksmat add`

 The `add` command allows you to add ingredients to your project based on the provided ID.
-This is useful when you've identified a snippet or component using the Koksmat Studio and want to integrate it into your project.
+This is useful when you've identified a snippet or component using the Magic Button Studio and want to integrate it into your project.

 ## Usage